Leicester Square tube has what can be said to be a fairly unusual London Underground symbol.

 Compared to other tube roundels this has the unusual distinction of white bordering on both sides of the girth.
 Others of similar vintage have a single one white border on the outside circumference.
 As far as I know there are just a handful of other places where tube roundels are bordered white on both sides, including at Cockfosters and Uxbridge.
 Their roundels are of normal girth hence the Leicester Square one remains unusual.

 The sign has yet one further distinction.
 The nameplate (the blue oblong middle bit) has white borders, which is an extreme rarity on the tube.
 The only other example I know of is at Paddington tube (Praed Street) entrance.
-Clearly that at Praed Street is a later version of the Leicester Square variant as it uses the later variant of Johnson typeface.
+Clearly that at Praed Street is a later version of the Leicester Square variant as it is also slightly on the thin side (the red area anyway) and it uses the later variant of Johnson typeface.

 As previously mentioned the roundel appeared at Leicester Square in 1935.
 One wonders if these were imported from elsewhere because photographs show not one but three of these!
-(There were a fourth and fifth of slightly different calibre, with the legend ‘TRAINS’ in huge letters inside the orignal Charing Cross Road entrances).
+(There were a fourth and fifth of slightly different calibre, with the legend ‘TRAINS’ in huge letters inside the Hippodrome or west side Charing Cross Road entrance).
 Of the three styled ‘UndergrounD; the second was just inside the Hippodrome entrance, as this picture from the LT archives shows, whilst the third existed at the former Little Newport street entrance.

 Above: Cranbourn St entrance showing the tube roundels that are used today.